ATA Reports Sequential Freight Tonnage Rise for July

 [Stay on top of transportation news: Get TTNews in your inbox.]

-The trucking industry in July experienced another month of freight tonnage below the year-ago period, American Trucking Associations reported Aug.
+The trucking industry in July saw a sequential rise in freight tonnage but a decrease from the year-ago period, American Trucking Associations reported Aug.
 20.

-The ATA For-Hire Truck Tonnage Index decreased 0.9% year over year to 113.7.
+The ATA For-Hire Truck Tonnage Index increased 0.3% from June to 113.7 but was 0.9% lower than July 2023.
 May marks the only month that has shown a year-over-year increase since February 2023.

 “While July wasn’t a strong month, we see continued evidence that the truck freight market is likely turning a corner, albeit slowly,” ATA Chief Economist Bob Costello said.
 “Some of July’s small gain was likely due to strong import activity, especially at West Coast seaports.
 Decent retail sales and factory output growing slightly from a year earlier also helped truck tonnage last month.”